US House passes stopgap measure to avert government shutdown

 The House voted 335-91 to fund the government for another 45 days, with more Democrats than Republicans supporting it.

-Lawmakers in the US House of Representatives on Saturday approved a temporary funding bill, in a major step towards avoiding a government shutdown hours before current funding expires.
+The US House of Representatives on Saturday approved a temporary funding bill, in a major step towards avoiding a government shutdown hours before current funding was slated to expire.

-The measure would extend government funding by 45 days if it passes the Democratic-majority Senate and is signed into law by Democratic President Joe Biden.
+The measure would extend government funding by 45 days if it passes the Democratic-majority Senate and is signed into law by Democratic President Joe Biden before 12:01am (04:01 GMT) deadline on Sunday.

 The move marked a profound shift from earlier in the week when a shutdown looked all but inevitable.